MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/apply-rules-to-workflow-states.md

 ## Set field value or make field read-only or required

-With the first grouping of rules, you can specify one or two conditions and up to 10 actions.
+With the first grouping of rules, you can specify one or two conditions and up to 10 actions per rule.

 ### Example of ensuring team lead approval prior to active work